New York's 36th congressional district

 New York's 36th congressional district was a congressional district for the United States House of Representatives in New York.
-It was created in 1903 as a result of the 1900 Census.
-It was eliminated as a result of the redistricting cycle after the 1980 Census.
-It was last represented by John J. LaFalce who was redistricted into the 32nd District.
+It was created in 1903 as a result of the 1900 census.
+It was eliminated as a result of the redistricting cycle after the 1980 census.
+It was last represented by John LaFalce who was redistricted into the 32nd district.